YogurtRamune/redirect/README.md

-hey dummy repository for redirecting my links
+a dummy repository for redirecting my links